Field Manual · AI in DAM

 5. Use AI for Ongoing Quality Monitoring

-AI extends beyond quality control to enhance performance dynamically: Automatic image optimisation: Adjust resolution and compression for each delivery channel.
-Video transcoding: Generate optimised formats for web, mobile, and social platforms.
-Smart cropping: Use computer vision to keep key visual elements centred in responsive layouts.
+AI extends beyond quality control to enhance performance dynamically: Automatic image optimization: Adjust resolution and compression for each delivery channel.
+Video transcoding: Generate optimized formats for web, mobile, and social platforms.
+Smart cropping: Use computer vision to keep key visual elements centered in responsive layouts.
 Load-time analysis: Monitor content delivery speed and adjust file weights automatically.
-AI-driven optimisation ensures users and audiences receive the right version of every asset, no matter the device or context.
+AI-driven optimization ensures users and audiences receive the right version of every asset, no matter the device or context.

 7. Link AI Quality Insights to Creative Workflows